DocNow/twarc/README.md

 ## Quickstart:

-First you're going to need to tell twarc about your API keys:
+First you're going to need to tell twarc about your application API keys and grant access to one or more Twitter accounts:

     twarc configure